ernestwong1027/ernestwong1027/README.md

 ## I'm a IB Student and Part-time Developer!

 - 🔭 I'm interested in fintech and edtech
-- 🌱 I’m currently trying to learn everything
+- 🌱 Recent achievement: Achieved 75/75 on the 2021 CCC and qualified for the 2021 CCO
 - 🥅 2021 Goals: Learn more backend
 - ⚡ Fun fact: I love flipping used electronics